vwt-digital-solutions/ns-checkmk-lurk/README.md

 1. Set executable permissions to the setup file `chmod +x ./setup.sh`.
 2. Change the config name `mv ./lurk/config.py.example ./lurk/config.py` and fill in the config according to [section 2](https://github.com/vwt-digital-solutions/ns-checkmk-lurk#2-edit-config).
-3. Change the permissions of the config so that other users can only read `chmod 644 ./lurk/config.py`.

 ## 4. Run the setup
 This will setup the crontabs and install the python modules.